Saturday 15 June 2024

 The model of Trump appeared again at the Watson Taylor Sale at Erlestoke Park, Wiltshire, Lot 71.
 July 1832.

-Below is an illustration of Roubiliac's model of Trump from 1799.
+Below is the illustration of Roubiliac's model of Trump from 1799.

 Lettered with title and production detail, "Phillips Sct / from a bust by Roubilliac / Pub for S. Ireland May 1.
 1799".